albertfgu/diffwave-sashimi/README.md

 ## Training

+A basic experiment can be run with `python train.py`, which defaults to `python train.py experiment=sc09` (SC09 unconditional waveform synthesis).

 Experiments are saved under `exp/<run>` with an automatically generated run name identifying the experiment (model and setting).
 Checkpoints are saved to `exp/<run>/checkpoint/` and generated audio samples to `exp/<run>/waveforms/`.